rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- **Stressful**, in fact I value personal time to upskill as a self-preparation for more challenging real-world business problems.
-Overtime can be an advantage if I can spend some time to fight technical debt.
+- **Stressful**.
+I value personal time to upskill as a self-preparation for more challenging real-world business problems.
+Overtime can be an advantage if I can spend some time fighting technical debt and progress my career further.

 #### **If I were your supervisor and asked you to do something that you disagreed with, what would you do?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I **walk on eggshells** if it matters to business growth and no hindrance to my personal career advancement.
+- I **walk on eggshells** if the task is still relevant to the position I signed up for in accordance with the law.
 Diplomacy and dialogue are the key to strengthening trust and understanding between the two parties.

 #### **What was the most difficult period in your life, and how did you deal with it?**